 Frequency: Although there are no hard and fast rules for the frequency of posting, weekly updates are a good grounding.
 If you post too many updates per week, you could lose followers.

-15 million Australians (that’s about 60% of the total population) use Facebook.
+16 million Australians, 66% of the population use Facebook.
 As the most used social media platform in the country, there is a high probability your audience can be reached on Facebook.

 While to LinkedIn can be useful for the decision stage of the buyer journey.
 Facebook is better suited to brand awareness which are at the initial stages.
 This is largely to due to the fact that making personal connections are less likely on Facebook.
 People are more likely to interact with company pages and brands.